lweitkamp/triton_exercises/src/introduction/data_manipulating.md

     tl.store(output_block_ptr, accumulator)
 ```

 I hope this was a useful primer on Triton so far.
-The next chapters will delve into some more kernels but in a more straightforward manner.
+The next chapter will delve into benchmarking and optimizing kernels.
+For complete code to the sum kernels you can check the [code](https://github.com/lweitkamp/triton_exercises/tree/main/code) folder, there will be three versions: simple row sum, blocked row sum and iterative row sum, each discussed in some parts in this chapter.